 Ahead, we tapped two experts to help us solve the age-old conundrum: quilt versus comforter.
-Scroll through our guide, which will make deciding on the best bed covering for you much easier.
+Scroll through our guide, which will make it much easier to decide on the best bed covering for you.

 Meet the Expert